 "We hope that this [webinar] might relieve some pressures, confusion and questions that may in the past have been supported by on-site efforts.
 Additionally, it will help many who are returning to their home countries."

-Attention!
-Tax filing deadline is Monday, April 15.
-Please view Sprintax's FAQ regarding tax filing.
+Tax filing deadline is Wednesday, April 15.
+Please view Sprintax's FAQ regarding tax filing.*